 Our field of work is incredibly dynamic, so we want to work with people who are committed to growing with us.
-We want to hire people who can demonstrate an ability to learn, then provide them with personalized coaching, growth opportunities, and a great working environment to bring their skills to the next level and develop world-class talent.
+We want to hire people who can demonstrate an ability to learn, then provide them with personalized coaching, growth opportunities, and a great working environment to get them to world-class.

 As a data science consultancy, we regularly deal with tons of data from clients in various industries.
 Some of this data is more sensitive than others, which means a greater risk when this data is being stored and transmitted.
 As a Cloud Security Engineer , it’s your duty to ensure that each project meets the appropriate level of digital security required for the nature of its data and infrastructure.
 This means providing advice for cloud architecture, network configuration and monitoring, and enabling the proper management of secrets, among other responsibilities.
 This also entails facilitating periodic audits of code and application security at certain points in the project lifecycle.